torvalds/linux/Documentation/teaching/labs/filesystems_part2.rst

 The file structure
 ==================

-The ``file`` structure corresponds to a file open by a process and exists only in memory, being associated with an inode It is the VFS entity closest to user-space; the structure fields contain familiar information of a user-space file (access mode, file position, etc.) and the operations with it are known system calls (``read``, ``write`` , etc.).
+The ``file`` structure corresponds to a file open by a process and exists only in memory, being associated with an inode.
+It is the closest VFS entity to user-space; the structure fields contain familiar information of a user-space file (access mode, file position, etc.) and the operations with it are performed by known system calls (``read``, ``write`` , etc.).

 The file operations are described by the :c:type:`struct file_operations` structure.

-To file operations for a file system are initialozed using the ``i_fop`` field of the :c:type:`struct inode` structure.
+The file operations for a file system are initialized using the ``i_fop`` field of the :c:type:`struct inode` structure.
 When opening a file, the VFS initializes the ``f_op`` field of the :c:type:`struct file` structure with address of ``inode->i_fop``, such that subsequent system calls use the value stored in the ``file->f_op``.

 .. _FileInodes: